 Here are some of the best known monuments and landmarks of the city.

 The Castel Estense or the House of Este

-The architecture of House of Este
+The architecture of the House of Este

-The Gothic Rooms of the castle
+The Gothic Rooms

-At the center of the room is a mini model of the castle as it looked in the earlier years of its construction.
-The remaining three of the Gothic Rooms have been dedicated to Borso, leonello and Alberto.
-There is a series of different panels which show the cultural and the political life of the area in the earlier centuries.
+At its centre lies a scale model of the castle as it looked in the earlier years of its construction.
+The remaining three Gothic Rooms have been dedicated to Borso, Leonello and Alberto d'Este.

 The Renaissance Palaces